projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 ```

 The exported `createPages` anonymous function is passed an object when Gatsby
 builds the app.
-The method we need is inside the the `actions` field inside this
+The method we need is inside the `actions` field inside this
 object.

 > [The `createPage` Action](https://www.gatsbyjs.org/docs/actions/#createPage)

 Inside the exported `createPages` anonymous function, we can also call the
 `graphql` method from the destructured parameters, and pass it a template
-literal containing the a query.
+literal containing the query.
 This query could contain:

 ```js
 exports.createPages = ({ graphql, actions }) => {